 Steve Stengell MBA, President-CEO and Chairman

-Steve Stengell is President CEO, Chairman and the Founder of Encore Energy, Inc. and specializes in oil and natural gas lease acquisition, exploration and production in Kentucky.
-Mr. Stengell’s current focus is the horizontal well development of the Berea Sandstone in Eastern Kentucky.
+Steve Stengell is President CEO, Chairman and the Founder of Encore Energy, Inc. and specializes in oil and natural gas lease acquisition, prospect development, exploration, engineering, and production in Kentucky.
+Mr. Stengell’s focus is the horizontal well development of the Berea Sandstone in East Kentucky, and is also developing a six (6) mile natural gas “gathering system” or pipeline in Lawrence County, Kentucky.

 Mr. Stengell completed both the 2004 IPAA Harvard Executive Management Program and the 2006 Texas A & M Petroleum Engineering “Reserves and Valuation” Graduate Certificate Program.
 The Fall 2014 Bakken Oil Report featured an article regarding Mr. Stengell and Encore Energy, Inc.The American Oil and Gas Reporter magazine has released a feature article about Encore Energy, Inc. and Steve Stengell’s industry experience.
 Mr. Stengell participated as an expert speaker at the 2013 Utica Shale Congress in Columbus, Ohio and several other shale conferences in Houston, Texas and Columbus, Ohio regarding the development of the Utica and Marcellus shale plays.
 Mr. Stengell has served as both the “key note” speaker and chairman of these events.

-Mr. Stengell holds a bachelor degree in Corporate Finance from the University of Kentucky Gatton College of Business and Economics (1995) and an MBA from Western Kentucky University Gordon Ford College of Business with a concentration in economics (2003), and is currently working on his doctoral degree at the University of Phoenix.
+Mr. Stengell holds a bachelor degree in Corporate Finance from the University of Kentucky Gatton College of Business and Economics (1995) and an MBA from Western Kentucky University Gordon Ford College of Business with a concentration in economics (2003).

-Mr. Stengell resides in Bowling Green, Kentucky with his wife and two daughters, eight and sixteen years of age.
+Mr. Stengell resides in Bowling Green, Kentucky with his wife and two daughters, ten (10) and eighteen (18) years of age.